 And here's the kicker...
 Adam walked with God in the cool of the day!
 God and Adam had this cool relationship.
-They took walks together.
-They hung out together.
+They took long walks together.
+Hung out together.
 This was the reason mankind was created...

 The Bible tells us, "God is love."

-But love always needs an object.
+But love always needs an object to love.
 Thus, God created the man and woman for fellowship.
-God wanted to love and be loved - know and be known - serve and be served... a real relationship.
+God wanted to love and be loved - know and be known - serve and be served.
+He wanted a real relationship.

 But here's what we learned last week, God doesn't just desire any ole relationship with us - He always has a specific type of relationship in mind.
 He thinks through the arrangement He wants with His people.

-This includes terms, conditions, and promises.
+This includes terms, and conditions, and promises.
 It sets out expectations and boundaries.
-God provides roles for those involved in the agreement.
-God desires a relationship with man, but it's always a certain kind of relationship.
+God provides roles for all those involved in the agreement.

+God desires a relationship with mankind, but it's always a certain kind of relationship.
 And the arrangement God orders is called a covenant.

-Last week we talked about God's initial covenant with mankind...
-The Edenic Covenant... named after the garden Adam and Eve called home.
+Last week we talked about God's initial covenant with mankind - The Edenic Covenant.
+It was named after the garden that Adam and Eve called home.

 It was a basic, simple agreement...
-God creates paradise...
-God gives paradise to Adam and Eve...
-God allows them to enjoy and rule over paradise...
-All God asks in return is for the man and woman to love Him.
+God created paradise...
+God gave paradise to Adam and Eve...
+God allowed them to enjoy and rule over paradise...
+All God asked in return was for man and woman to love Him.

 That's a reasonable request...
-But for love to be meaningful it has to be voluntary.
-A love that's assumed is no love at all.
+And for love to be meaningful it has to be voluntary.
+A love that's imposed or assumed is no love at all.
 Love has to choose.

 So God told Adam and Eve they could eat of every tree in the garden, except one.
-The lone tree with the forbidden fruit was "the tree of the knowledge of good and evil."
-And man's restraint - his obedience to God -his faith in God's request - was his way of telling God that He was loved.
+The lone tree with the forbidden fruit was "the tree of the knowledge of good and evil" - the only tree God made off-limits to man.

+And man's restraint in the face of temptation - his obedience to God's prohibition - his faith in God's request - was his way of telling God that he loved Him.

-But guess what sometimes happens in the turns?
+But guess what can happen in the turns?
 Cars and people go crash!
 Fireball Adam crashed.
 He and his wife chose not to trust God.
-They bit the fruit and rolled the car.
+They bit the forbidden fruit and rolled the car.
 And all of life went up in flames.